versify-llc/getversify/README.md

-# Versify Web App
+# Versify-Web

-Built with React and deployed with Firebase
+This web app is built with React and deployed onto Firebase.

-## Available Scripts
+## Scripts

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm run build`